 I like to put raspberries in it at home – I like to pretend it’s for the antioxidants – but really that’s bollocks – it just looks pretty!

-33. My favorite movies include Fight Club, Trainspotting and Pulp Fiction
+33. My favorite movies include Fight Club, Trainspotting, Pulp Fiction, Pride

-I like films that are sharp, funny and have a streak of darkness to them.
+I like films that are sharp, funny, sometimes dark and have a complexity to them.

-34. I have an ongoing list of restorative, uplifting films on my Facebook page
+34. I had an ongoing list of restorative, uplifting films on my Facebook page

 suggested by people in the Work Happy community.
 It’s about those days when you know you just need to veg out and tune into something that’s going to lift you up and show you that the world’s an OK place to be.
 Recent suggestions have been The Shawshank Redemption, Eternal Sunshine Of The Spotless Mind, Invictus, Roxanne, Forest Gump, Forgetting Sarah Marshall, Planes, Trains & Automobiles and Up.
 Feel free to add your suggestions.